peterpeterparker/daviddalbusco.com/src/blog/internet-computer-web-app-decentralized-database-architecture.md

 Along the way, we tried out two concepts:

 * a “conservative” one:  a data persistence in a single database-like storage
-* the “futuristic one 🤯”: generate on the fly a decentralized secure data persistence (database-like) for each deck of each user.
+* a “futuristic 🤯” one: generate a database-like smart contract on the fly for each deck created by a user.

 In this article I present these two approaches.